M66B/FairEmail/FAQ.md

 <br />

 <a name="faq184"></a>
-**(184) How do I password protect text?**
+**(184) How do I password protect content?**

 Select some text by long pressing it, and in the style toolbar at the bottom tap on the *<ins>A</ins>*-button and select *Password protect* in the pop-up menu.

-Password protected text is sent as a [URI fragment](https://en.wikipedia.org/wiki/URI_fragment) and not stored on third party servers, and decrypted in the browser with JavaScript.
+Password protected content is sent as a [URI fragment](https://en.wikipedia.org/wiki/URI_fragment) and decrypted in the browser with JavaScript.
+In other words, password protected content is never stored on or seen by third party servers.

-Password protected text is encrypted with AES/GCM with a 256 bits key derived with PBKDF2/SHA-512 with 120,000 iterations.
+Password protected content is encrypted with AES/GCM with a 256 bits key derived with PBKDF2/SHA-512 with 120,000 iterations.
 With a sufficiently long/complex password, which is communicated to the recipient securely, this is considered safe in 2022 and for the foreseeable future.

-The maximum message text is 1,500 characters, which includes HTML formatting tags.
+The maximum content size is 1,500 characters, which includes HTML formatting tags.
-Images will be replaced with place holders to reduce the content size.
+Images will be replaced with placeholders to reduce the content size, but other formatting, like bold, italic, etc., will be retained.

 Cross-site scripting (XSS) is prevented by using [DOMPurify](https://github.com/cure53/DOMPurify) (Apache License Version 2.0).